 - View your cell phone for a 'Parent Alert' text from the school regarding closing, delay, or early dismissal. - Listen for the Lititz Christian School announcement on the radio or television. - If the school district of your residence is operating on a delay, follow that school's bus schedule. - If the school district of your residence is closed for inclement weather, your child will be excused from school, even if Lititz Christian School is in session. - If the school district of your residence busses students early due to inclement weather, all student drivers who live in that school district will also be dismissed at the same time. - When the opening of school is delayed or school closes early for inclement weather, students who take the bus will be transported according to their local school district schedule.
 Thus, in the event of inclement weather please review alternate travel plans with your child. - During times of a crisis, an emergency, or when local school districts are closing early, parents are permitted to pick up their children early.
-Please come to the school office to sign out your child and wait in the school lobby for the child to be dismissed from class
+Please come to the front desk to sign out your child and wait in the school lobby for the child to be dismissed from classPlease do not call the school office for closing, delay, or early dismissal information. - Prior to an inclement weather event that may cause early school closure, discuss pick-up and travel arrangements with your child.